christophhart/hise_documentation/Scripting.md

-# Scripting Documentation

-The Scripting Engine of **HISE** is a powerful tool for creating virtual instruments.
-There are two reasons for writing a script: you can change the behaviour of your instrument by writing a custom MIDI processing logic or design a frontend interface with some control elements for your preset.
-Both things can be achieved with the same module: the Script Processor.

-> The Script Processor uses Javascript.
+The Script Processor uses Javascript.
 If you don't know Javascript yet, check out this small [tutorial](Javascript.php).

 ## The Callbacks